• Skip to primary navigation

 • Add the lemon juice and cream and whisk to fully incorporate.

-• Pour filling over the warm shortbread and bake for an additional 25-30 minutes, until the center jiggles slightly.
+• Pour the filling over the warm shortbread and bake for an additional 25-30 minutes, until filling looks set and doesn't jiggle.

 Tried this recipe?Let us know how it was!